SolarHome.org Home

 What size do you need?

-The size of the inverter that is best for your system depends greatly upon the power requirements of the appliances that you plan on operating (and note that you will likely be operating more than one appliance at any given time – make sure the continuous rating is high enough to handle this).
+The size of the inverter that is best for your system depends greatly upon the power requirements of the appliances that you plan on operating.
+Note that you will likely be operating more than one appliance at any given time – make sure the continuous rating is high enough to handle this.
 Your inverter must also be able to handle a surge of many loads starting at the same time.

 To decide what size you need, you should calculate the total of wattage that may be needed at any one time.
 Then, choose an inverter that has a slightly higher output.